-The core conference will be three days, with workshops and numerous CTBUH Committee and Leader meetings on the first day, preceding two full days of conference presentations and activities.
+The core conference will be three days, with workshops and the CTBUH Leaders Meeting on the first day, preceding two full days of conference presentations and activities.
 Delegates will have opportunities to tour various buildings around Singapore on the fourth day of the Conference, and travel to another exciting city of urban development in the region, Kuala Lumpur, on the fifth day.

 Humanizing High Density—People, Nature & the Urban Realm

-As the world moves toward becoming 70% urbanized by 2050, expansive thinking and planning needs to be undertaken now, urgently, in order to ensure that cities can be places where people can thrive.
-To achieve this, we must do more than simply increase density – we need to integrate tall buildings into the urban and societal fabric, such that they become part of the physical and cultural infrastructure as never before.
+As the world moves toward becoming 70 percent urbanized by 2050, expansive thinking and planning needs to be undertaken now, urgently, in order to ensure that cities can be places where people can thrive.
+To achieve this, we must do more than simply increase density—we need to integrate tall buildings into the urban and societal fabric, such that they become part of the physical and cultural infrastructure as never before.
 Transportation, public facilities, open space and commercial functions all need to be holistically synchronized and pivoted toward positive outcomes for a much broader swath of society.